 Recommendation D2.
-Each School and non-School Institution should identify or appoint one or more IT Co-ordinators.
+Each School and non-School Institution should identify or appoint one or more IT Co-ordinators from among the IT staff in the School.
+Each School and non-School Institution should also appoint a senior academic (or equivalent) as the user lead.